sequenceiq/slider/src/site/markdown/app_needs.md

 * Not have a fixed location for log output -such as `/var/log/something`

 * Run until explicitly terminated.
-Hoya treats an application termination (which triggers a container release) as a failure -and reacts to it by restarting the container.
+Slider treats an application termination (which triggers a container release) as a failure -and reacts to it by restarting the container.